 Our research site, Norwind village, is a medium-scale and moderately wealthy village, located in west Shandong Province.
 The village is typical of rural communities on the North China Plain in every sense: It is densely populated (1292 residents in 423 households), the scale of family farms is minuscule (0.3 ha per household), the cropping pattern consists of two harvests of summer maize and winter wheat and it is well connected into the dense transportation network that crisscrosses the North China Plain.
-Norwind village had been the second author's research site before the pandemic started.
-He made a week-long field trip in June 2020 to study the impacts of the pandemic and the community's responses and followed that with a series of phone interviews in the next 2 months as the situation evolved.
+Norwind village had been the second author's research site before the

-4Other agricultural sectors, especially poultry and pork, however, were hit by the pandemic far worse, as will be discussed in more detail later.
-5For a similar finding in India, see Ceballos et al. (2020).
+&lt;sup>4Other agricultural sectors, especially poultry and pork, however, were hit by the pandemic far worse, as will be discussed in more detail later.

+&lt;sup>5For a similar finding in India, see Ceballos et al. (2020).

-6After all, 82% of all fatality (3869 cases) in the country occurred in one city, Wuhan, and most of the deceased were urban residents.
+&lt;sup>6After all, 82% of all fatality (3869 cases) in the country occurred in one city, Wuhan, and most of the deceased were urban residents.